taatuut/shopper/README.md

 * The `Pymongo` driver https://docs.mongodb.com/drivers/pymongo/

-`python3 -m pip install pymongo` where 'python3' should match the path to your Python executable
+`python3 -m pip install pymongo dnspython` where 'python3' should match the path to your Python executable

+NOTE: `pymonogo` needs module `dnspython` to use `mongodb+srv` connection strings, see https://pypi.org/project/pymongo/

 * Maven